 Over £1m raised for young people as Art for Youth Mall Galleries returns following lockdown

 The event is super social.
 Art for Youth which has been going since 1988 has raised over £1.5 million to helping young people aged 9-25 in need, due to either social or personal barriers.
 In addition to holding social sales evenings, organisers also sell online where even more money is raised.

 Tickets to the events are unusually modestly priced.
 While other fundraisers can cost hundreds or thousands of pounds or dollars per ticket, Art for Youth is a bargain £20 for entry to the opening Private View evening.
-On top of that, there isn’t a TikTokker in sight (yet).
+On top of that, TikTokkers are few and far between (so far).